 The R match() function returns the matching positions of two vectors or, more specifically, the positions of the first matches of one vector in the second vector.

-11. Sorting and Ordering Data in R using sort() in R and Order() in R
+Sorting and Ordering Data in R using sort() and order() in R

-Let us first create data frame and then we will sort it.
-Then, we will use the some.states command to create dataframe.
+Let’s first create data frame and then we will sort it.
+Then, we will use some.states command to create a data frame.

 #Author DataFlair some.states <- data.frame( Region = state.region, + state.x77) some.states <- some.states[1:10, 1:3] sort(some.states$Population) #Command to sort Population in ascending order sort(some.states$Population, decreasing=TRUE) #Command to sort Population #in descending order order.pop <- order(some.states$Population) #Another way of sorting some.states[order.pop, ] #In ascending order order(some.states$Population, decreasing=TRUE) #Descending Order

-This is how order() and sort() functions we use.
+This is how we use the order() and sort() functions.

 The apply() function traverses either the rows or columns of a matrix, applies a function to each resulting vector, and returns a vector of summarized results